 For a student, Laptop is a better option as it is portable and you can carry it around the campus with ease.
 However, there are different kinds of laptops in the market, but in my opinion, you should go for a notebook instead of a gaming laptop.
 That’s because they are lightweight and won’t hurt your back.

 However, if you already have a laptop and want something for your home, then I think a Desktop can be a good purchase.

 Read: Chromebook vs Laptop – What are the differences?

-Both Desktops and Laptops can be extremely powerful, given, you go for higher-end ones.
-However, with a desktop, you can are getting sustained power and more power than a laptop at a similar price.
+Both Desktops and Laptops can be extremely powerful, given you go for higher-end ones.
+However, with a desktop, you can get sustained power and more power than a laptop at a similar price.
 But laptops are portable and are better for most people.